 A Answers (1)

-Michael T. Murray, Naturopathic Medicine, answeredThe tomato is a low-calorie food packed with nutrition, especially when fully ripe.
+Michael T. Murray, ND, Naturopathic Medicine, answeredThe tomato is a low-calorie food packed with nutrition, especially when fully ripe.
 For example, red tomatoes have up to four times the amount of beta-carotene as green tomatoes.
 Tomatoes are an excellent source of vitamin C, carotenes (especially lycopene), biotin, and vitamin K. They are also a very good source of vitamin B6, pantothenic acid, niacin, folic acid, and dietary fiber.
 A 3 1/2-oz (100 g) serving of cooked tomato provides 32 calories with 2.0 g of fiber.